turingschool/gear-up/citizenship_m1/overview.markdown

   4. **Retrospective:** Reflect on what worked and what to build on

 Together, these four sessions will help students create a culture of mutual support within their cohort and identify how to tackle challenges with empathy and agility.

-#### Goals
-Today's session will be focused on Public Narrative.
-Students will:

-* Articulate their public narrative: what led to the decision to come and what meaning does it hold?
-* Set intentions around how to face Turing's challenges
-* Share their stories in a way that helps build positive relationships with peers

-Public narrative is an important tool for building relationships at Turing and will also help students understand how to present yourself in the industry and with potential employers.

-## Panel Discussion (25 min)
-Turing alumni will speak about their experience before, during, and after Turing.

-## Break (5 min)
-Pomodoros aren't just for coding.

-## Develop Personal Stories (25 min)
-We will begin this session with 5 minutes of individual reflection using this [worksheet](turing.io).

-For the second part of the session, students will work in groups of 4 to share their personal stories and receive feedback on how to more effectively communicate their experiences.
-Each person will share for 2 minutes, then the group will take 2 min to give feedback.
-Use this [worksheet](turing.io)) to organize feedback.

-## Break (5 min)
-Ditto.

-## Sharing of Public Narratives (90 min)
-Join with instructors, staff, and classmates to learn more about each other and soak in the common goals you share.